Home Google Tools How To Add a Contact Form on Google Sites | Google Booking Form

 Google Sites is a free website builder that allows you to create a website without any coding skills.

-You can also use Google Sites to create a blog or portfolio.
+Additionally, you can also use Google Sites to create a blog or portfolio.

-The contact form is a crucial part of any website, and without it, many users would not be able to contact the website owner.
+Why?
+Well, without it, many users would not be able to contact the website owner.

 Steps for Adding a Contact Form to Google Sites